 Not having enough water while pregnant can lead to edema, dizziness, fatigue, more acne, headaches, urinary tract infections, blood pressure issues, constipation, and dehydration.

 One solution is to rehydrate with DripDrop after you exercise or whenever you feel dehydrated.
 DripDrop is a simple, safe, cost-effective re-hydrating solution that treats mild to moderate dehydration.
-You can try it out for yourself by picking it up at CVS (in the baby aisle) and using a $1 off coupon (expires 02/21/2015) while supplies last.
+You can try it out for yourself by picking it up at CVS (in the baby aisle).

 I’ve been using it for a few months now, and find it helps hydrate me much better than a sports drink after my workouts.
-Sometimes I’ve drank some because I have a headache (especially now that I am pregnant) caused by not drinking enough water.
-The good thing is that it’s a tasty drink, and helps me feel better relatively quick.
+Sometimes I’ve drunk some because I have a headache (especially now that I am pregnant) caused by not drinking enough water.
+The good thing is that it’s a tasty drink, and helps me feel better relatively quickly.

 But staying hydrated while an exercising pregnant woman is very important to your health!
 So guzzle that water, rehydrate with DripDrop when you don’t meet your water goals, and avoid sugary drinks like sodas and teas, and even a lot of juices (as these can attribute to gestational diabetes, as well as cause cavities as your teeth are more sensitive during pregnancy).